 I grow, I change.

 Do I get to the high tens of millions?
 Who cares?
 The goal has done its job.
-The goal has been a tool which has helped me to change.
+The goal has been a tool that has helped me to change.

-If you are ready to grow, change and throw off the chains of mediocrity, perhaps I can help and be a part of your transformation.
+If your business is ready to grow, change and throw off the chains of mediocrity, perhaps I can help and be a part of your transformation.

 07725 973 847